Magento 2

 Magento Authentication Keys

-Update Magento authentication keys in /var/www/.config/composer/auth.json
+Update Magento authentication keys in /var/www/.config/composer/auth.json:

 {